 This is a specific type of phishing in which scammers pose as customer representatives on social media.

 They create accounts that imitate an official brand and wait for someone to post a complaint about that organisation on Facebook or Twitter.

 The scammer will respond in one of two ways.
-They might link to an official complaint channel or offer the victim something by way of an apology, such as a discount on their next purchase.
+They might link to what appears to be an official complaint channel or offer the victim something by way of an apology, such as a discount on their next purchase.

-Both these approaches are designed to steal the victim’s personal information.
+Both these approaches are designed to direct the victim to a site or email address controlled by the attacker, where they’ll attempt to steal the victim’s personal information.

 How to protect yourself from social engineering

 There are many ways you can protect yourself from social engineering attacks.
 For example, you should: